fartec0/cah-api-test/README.md

 # [DRAFT] Performance test report for the Cards Against Humanity Node.js API

 ## Tooling
-The selected tools for this analysis are JMeter, Loader.io and WRK.
+The selected tools for this analysis are Loader.io and WRK.

-### JMeter
-The [Apache JMeter™](https://jmeter.apache.org/) application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
-It was originally designed for testing Web Applications but has since expanded to other test functions.

 ### Loader.io
 [Loader.io](https://loader.io/) is a FREE load testing service that allows you to stress test your web-apps & apis with thousands of concurrent connections.